zaproxy/front-end-tracker/README.md

 ## Use with ZAP

-#### inject in all responses
+#### Inject in all responses

-[inject.js](https://github.com/zaproxy/community-scripts/blob/master/httpsender/inject_js_in_html_page.js) is an HttpSender script (see more [here](https://github.com/zaproxy/community-scripts/tree/master/httpsender)) to inject any kind of Javascript content into webpages that interest us.
+[inject.js](https://github.com/zaproxy/community-scripts/blob/master/httpsender/inject_js_in_html_page.js) is an HTTP Sender script (see more [here](https://github.com/zaproxy/community-scripts/tree/master/httpsender)) to inject any kind of Javascript content into webpages that interest us.

 Requirements:

-  * install the `script console` from the add-on marketplace
+  * Install the `Script Console` from the add-on marketplace.
-  * install the `community scripts` from the add-on marketplace
+  * Install the `Community Scripts` from the add-on marketplace.

 Replace `/tmp/test.js` by the **absolute path** of the generated `bundle.js` from this project.